 (And read to the end of the article if you’re wondering what the number one question is that I get asked most.)

 Only buy enough resin that you can comfortably use within half of the expected shelf life.
 Moisture can collect in your bottles, which will affect how it cures.
-Besides, all resins eventually yellow, so you want to use your resin while it’s still clear.
+Besides, all resins eventually yellow, so you want to use all the resin while it’s still clear.

 Reason 2.
 You aren’t storing your resin in a climate-controlled environment.

-If the temperature changes a lot, moisture will collect on the inside of the lids.
+If the temperature changes a lot, moisture will collect inside the lids.
 This water drips into your resin and affects curing.

 ⭐️ BONUS: Here’s how to store resin.

 Measuring it properly means using graduated mixing cups to ensure you get accurate measurements.
 They have lines on the side to see exactly how much you’re measuring.
-Unlike party cups and bottle caps.
+(Unlike party cups and bottle caps)

-You need to mix the resin well, scraping the sides of your cup and resin stirring stick as you go.
+You must mix the resin well, scraping the sides of your cup and resin stirring stick as you go.
 Resin stuck to the side of your mixing cup doesn’t get mixed well unless you try to mix it.

 ⭐️ BONUS: Here’s how to mix resin and hardener in five easy steps.